tsuru/tsuru/docs/reference/api.rst

 **********

     * Method: GET
-    * URI: /teams
+    * Endpoint: /teams
-    * Format: json
+    * Format: JSON

-Returns 200 in case of success, and json in the body with a list of teams.
+Returns 200 in case of success, and JSON in the body with a list of teams.

 Example: